SFDO-Tooling/CumulusCI/docs/scratch_orgs.md

-If your project has customized org configurations, your listing can include more configurations than shown in the previous table, and your project\'s versions of the standard configurations can be different.
+If your project has customized org configurations, your listing can include more configurations than shown in the previous table, and your project's versions of the standard configurations can be different.

 ## Create a Scratch Org

 To create a scratch org from a configuration, use it as the target of a command, task, or flow.
-CumulusCI automatically initializes orgs when they\'re first used.
+CumulusCI automatically initializes orgs when they're first used.

 You can create a scratch org from the `dev` configuration and review information about the created org with: